 - (1) In the event that the securities to which this prospectus relates are sold to or through underwriters or agents, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of total offering expenses (which may include offering expenses borne by third parties on our behalf), the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The estimated expenses associated with our distribution reinvestment plan are included in "Other expenses."
-See "Distribution Reinvestment Plan." - (4) "Average net assets attributable to common stock" equals our average net assets of \$2.5 billion for the year ended December 31, 2014. - (5) Our base management fee under the investment advisory agreement is payable quarterly in arrears and is calculated at an annual rate of 1.75% of the average value of our gross assets, which are assumed to equal 182.8% of our average net assets as described in Note 4 above.
+See "Distribution Reinvestment Plan." - (4) "Average net assets attributable to common stock" equals our average net assets of \$2.4 billion for the year ended December 31, 2015. - (5) Our base management fee under the July 2014 investment advisory agreement is payable quarterly in arrears and is calculated at an annual rate of 1.75% of the average value of our gross assets, which are assumed to equal 182.47% of our average net assets as described in Note 4 above.
 The base management fee shown in the table above is higher than 1.75% because the base management fee in the table is required to be calculated as a percentage of our average net assets, rather than gross assets.
-See "Investment Advisory Agreement-Overview of FB Advisor-Advisory Fees" for a full explanation of how this base management fee is calculated. - (6) The incentive fee in the investment advisory agreement consists of two parts.
-The first part, which is referred to as the subordinated incentive fee on income, will be calculated and payable quarterly in arrears, will equal 20.0% of our "pre-incentive fee net investment income" for the immediately preceding quarter and will be subject to a hurdle rate, expressed as a rate of return on our net assets, equal to 1.875% per quarter, or an annualized hurdle rate of 7.5%.
-The amount in the table above assumes that the subordinated incentive fee on income will be 2.29% of average net assets.
-This figure is based on the actual subordinated incentive fees on income accrued for the year ended December 31, 2014 and assumes that such amount represents the subordinated incentive fees on income that will be payable over the twelve months following December 31, 2014.
-The actual subordinated incentive fee on income as a percentage of our average net assets for the twelve months following December 31, 2014 may be higher than this amount.
+See "Investment Advisory Agreement-Overview of FB Advisor-Advisory Fees" for a full explanation of how this base management fee is calculated. - (6) The incentive fee in the July 2014 investment advisory agreement consists of two parts.
+The first part of the incentive fee, which is referred to as the subordinated incentive fee on income, will be calculated and payable quarterly in arrears, will equal 20.0% of our "pre-incentive fee net investment income" for the immediately preceding quarter and will be subject to a hurdle rate, expressed as a rate of return on our net assets, equal to 1.875% per quarter, or an annualized hurdle rate of 7.5%.
+The amount in the table above assumes that the subordinated incentive fee on income will be 2.59% of average net assets.
+This figure is based on the actual subordinated incentive fees on income accrued for the year ended December 31, 2015 and assumes that such amount represents the subordinated incentive fees on income that will be payable over the twelve months following December 31, 2015.
+The actual subordinated incentive fee on income as a percentage of our average net assets for the twelve months following December 31, 2015 may be higher than this amount.

-The second part of the incentive fee, which is referred to as the incentive fee on capital gains, is determined and payable in arrears as of the end of each calendar year (or upon termination of the investment advisory agreement).
+The second part of the incentive fee, which is referred to as the incentive fee on capital gains, is determined and payable in arrears as of the end of each calendar year (or upon termination of the July 2014 investment advisory agreement).
 This fee equals 20.0% of our incentive fee capital gains, which equals our realized capital gains on a cumulative basis from inception, calculated as of the end of the applicable period, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gains incentive fees.
-The amount in the table assumes that the incentive fee on capital gains will be approximately (0.37)% of average net assets and is based on the actual realized capital gains for the year ended December 31, 2014 and the unrealized appreciation of our investments as of such date and assumes that all such unrealized appreciation is converted to realized capital gains on such date.
+The amount in the table assumes that there is no incentive fee on capital gains and is based on the net unrealized depreciation as of December 31, 2015.
 Such amounts are expressed as a percentage of the average net assets as of such date.
 See "Investment Advisory Agreement-Overview of FB Advisor-Advisory Fees" for a full explanation of how this incentive fee is calculated.